svhulse/gfg-model/README.md

 # Host-pathogen coevolution promotes the evolution of general, broad-spectrum resistance and reduces foreign pathogen spillover risk

 This repository contains the code used to generate the data referenced in our manuscipt.
 The code used to make each figure is also included, although most figures require several data rasters to be generated first.
 All of this code is written assuming the file structure of this repository.
+Unfortunetly, the data files themselves are too large to be stored in this repository, and must be generated on the user's end.

 ## Code Organisation